Australian-Text-Analytics-Platform/atap_widgets/docs/reference.rst

 .. automodule:: ant_widgets.plotting
    :members:

-text_search: Search for text and view it in a concordance table
+concordance: Search for text and view it in a concordance table
 -------------------------------------------------------------------

-.. automodule:: ant_widgets.text_search
+.. automodule:: ant_widgets.concordance
    :members: